Management Strategy to Help Your Employees Implement Change

 - Help all staff members to enroll in and own the changes via involving them, encouraging their participation in planning, and making personal commitments to the contribution that you need from them to make the new systems succeed.

-- Measure the success of the change.
+You will also want to measure the success of the change overall.
 You will want to demonstrate that the change is producing the results for which it was intended.
 Or, if the changes are not, you’ll want to make course corrections along the way.

-- Complete and fine tune the changes and the systems that you are using for measuring the effects of the change in your organization and on your employees.
+Complete and fine tune the changes and the systems that you are using for measuring the effects of the change in your organization and on your employees.
+If you expect the implementation of the changes to last, to earn employee support, and to truly affect improvement in your organization, you must demonstarte that the changes were, indeed, necessary and wise.

 The Bottom Line